 .

-None of the Rules of the Association affecting the BID partnership programme and/or the BID Funding Grant shall be altered in any way without the prior written approval of the Council.
+None of the Rules of the Association affecting the BID programme, three-year BID Targeted Rate Grant Agreement and/or the BID Targeted Rate Grant shall be altered in any way without the prior written approval of the Council.

 COMMON SEAL